Servings per package:

 - 100 g Green Chillies, ground to a paste

 - 50 g cashew nut halves

 - 2 drops rose essence or rose water, to taste

 - 1 pinch yellow food colouring or powdered saffron

-- Lower the heat and add the yoghurt, 1/2 cup of water and salt to taste, cover the pan and cook until the meat is tender, add the lime juice.
+Lower the heat, add the yoghurt, 1/2 cup of water and salt to taste, cover the pan and cook until the meat is tender, add the lime juice.

-- Lastly, fry the uncooked rice in the leftover oil in the pan and add double the quantity of hot water into the rice.
-Add salt to taste and cook the rice via the absorbption method.
+Lastly, fry the uncooked rice in the leftover oil in the pan and add double the quantity of hot water into the rice.
+Add salt to taste and cook the rice via the absorption method.

-- To assemble the biryani in a large casserole dish, put one layer of cooked lamb korma sprinkled with biryani masala and a layer of rice, also sprinkled with biryani masala, repeat this twice more to create two more layers ensuring that the last layer is a rice.
-Sprinkle with the fried onion, cashews, sultanas, coriander leaves, mint leaves and the rose water with the yellow food colouring/saffron dissolved in a little water.
+To assemble the biryani in a large casserole dish, put one layer of cooked lamb korma and a layer of rice, sprinkled with ONE tsp Malabar Lamb Biryani Masala.
+Repeat twice more to create three layers, ensuring that the last layer is rice (No Masala sprinkle on final layer).
+Sprinkle with the remaining fried onion, cashews, sultanas, coriander leaves, mint leaves and the rose water with the yellow food colouring/saffron dissolved in a little water.